LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 * `this_thread::sleep_for(X)` is used to put the **main thread** to sleep for a specified amount of time.
 * `chrono::milliseconds(X)` represents an interval of X milliseconds.
-* We choose **30** milliseconds because if we want 30 FPS, then each iteration should last approximately 1/30 = 0.033 seconds, ~30 milliseconds.
+* We picked **30** milliseconds to fulfill a 30 FPS target, which means each iteration should take approximately 1/30 = 0.033 seconds, ~30 milliseconds.
 To simplify this program, we will assume that the main loop is always instantaneous.
 * This line is added at the end of the ***main loop*** to ensure that the program waits a bit after printing the current frame.

-Later, we will need a way to know how much time has passed since the start of the application to be able to perform operations that depend on time.
-For this reason, we will also use a variable to accumulate the time that has elapsed since the start.
-Consider the following code fragment:
+Later on, we will need a way to know how much time has passed since the start of the application in order to perform operations that depend on that.
+For this reason, we will also use a variable that stores the time that has elapsed since the start.

 ```cpp
 // Main loop